Agents navigate by deciding what to read next

 Design implication

-Title as claim is the shortcut that works across all of these.
+If navigation is deciding what to read, the knowledge system should make that decision as cheap as possible.
+Title as claim is the shortcut that works across all pointer types.
 When the title carries the argument, the pointer itself becomes the hint — every link text, every search result, every index entry does navigation work for free.

 Relevant Notes: